Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/middleware-invocations.md

 ## Insights
-The code that defines the middleware function for the XM Cloud Next.js application is available at `/headapps/nextjs-starter/src/middleware.ts`.
+The code that defines the middleware function for the SitecoreAI Next.js application is available at `/headapps/nextjs-starter/src/middleware.ts`.
 This is where the Middleware matcher is configured to determine which paths the Middleware should apply to.

 <figure><img src="/images/learn/accelerate/xm-cloud/middleware-plugins.png" alt="Middleware Plugins"/><figcaption></figcaption></figure>